COVID-19 Testing U.S. Department of Defense

 SEATTLE-TACOMA (SEA) INTL GATEWAY AMC flights in/out of SEA serve bases in Japan and Korea exclusively.
 Check-in counters for duty passengers are located adjacent to HAWAIIAN AIRLINES.
 Check-in time begins 6 hrs prior to departure.
 Duty passengers must be in line No Later Than (NLT) 3 hrs 20 mins prior to scheduled departure.
 Space-A roll calls are conducted 3 hrs prior to departure at counters on the ticketing level.
 Currently, all departures are scheduled between 08:30L and 08:50L PDT on Tuesday, Thursday and Sunday.

-The USO is located on the Mezzanine Level of the Main Terminal. and is open Monday, Wednesday, and Friday from 2000 to 0600 and closed on Tuesdays, Thursdays, Saturdays and Sundays.
+The USO is located on the Mezzanine Level of the Main Terminal. and is open Monday, Wednesday, and Saturday from 8 p.m to 6 a.m..
 For more information and to stay up to date on location statuses, please download the USO Mobile app available for iOS and Android or visit www.uso.org/locations.

 The SEA Center serves our military members and their families with a full nursery, children's games, books, and toys; sleeping facilities, showers, free snack bar, comprehensive travel information and assistance, and a lounge area that includes a big-screen TV, X-box games, Internet access, and library.
 For more information call (206) 246-1908 or visit their website.